Mount Gravatt

 What are some of the major infrastructure and planning changes likely to influence Mount Gravatt?

-Key infrastructure and planning changes likely to influence Mount Gravatt include: Outlook Reservoir Mount Gravatt (Completed); Geoff Toakley Park Bridge Replacement (Completed); Westfield Mt Gravatt Redevelopment (Completed); Salina Towers (Dev.
-Approval); and Two Residential Buildings - Whitley Street (Dev.
-Application).
+Key infrastructure and planning changes likely to influence Mount Gravatt include: Logan Road & Birdwood Road Mixed-Use Tower (Approved); Outlook Reservoir and Pump Station Upgrade (Completed); Geoff Toakley Park Bridge Replacement (Completed); Westfield Mt Gravatt Redevelopment (Completed); and Salina Towers (Dev.
+Approval).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Mount Gravatt?

-Infrastructure development impacting Mount Gravatt spans multiple sectors including Residential Development, Education & Training, and Sports & Recreation, among others.
+Infrastructure development impacting Mount Gravatt spans multiple sectors including Residential Development, Education & Training, and Retail, among others.

 What is the scale of infrastructure investment impacting Mount Gravatt?

-Infrastructure investment analysis indicates significant investment of approximately $446 million in infrastructure projects affecting the region, with a notable concentration of investment within the immediate Mount Gravatt vicinity.
+Infrastructure investment analysis indicates substantial capital deployment exceeding $2.2 billion in projects that will impact the extended area, with a notable concentration of investment within the immediate Mount Gravatt vicinity.

 How does Mount Gravatt's infrastructure development compare to other areas?